Conditions

 13.1.
 Contract language is German.

 13.2.
 Optionata does not save the full text of the contract.
-The client receives all contract data as part of the offer in text form, e.g. by email, which he can print out or save electronically.
+The customer receives all contract data as part of the offer in text form, e.g. by e-mail, which he can print out or save electronically.

 14. Choice of law, place of performance, place of jurisdiction

 14.1.
 German law applies.
-The provisions of the UN sales law expressly do not apply.
+The provisions of the UN Sales Convention expressly do not apply.

 14.2.
-The place of performance for all services from the existing business relationships with Optionata and the place of jurisdiction is the seat of, if the client is a merchant, legal entity under public law or special fund under public law.
-The same applies if the client does not have a general place of jurisdiction in Germany or the EU or if the place of residence or habitual residence is not known at the time the action is brought.
+The place of performance for all services arising from the business relationship with Optionata and the place of jurisdiction is the registered office of, insofar as the client is a merchant, a legal entity under public law or a special fund under public law.
+The same applies if the client does not have a general place of jurisdiction in Germany or the EU or if the domicile or habitual abode is not known at the time the action is filed.
 The authority to appeal to the court at another legal place of jurisdiction remains unaffected.